 To help you make the most of your adventure, we've created several exciting trip extensions.
 For detailed information, including full itineraries and complete pricing, please visit our Inca Trail Private Journey webpage and click on "Extend Your Trip": www.wildernesstravel.com/trip/inca-trail-private-guided-trek/ AMAZON RAINFOREST EXTENSION: RESERVA AMAZONICA Enter the enchanting world of the Amazon rainforest as you listen to the dawn chorus of bird songs, hear the howls of monkeys in the high forest canopy, walk lush rainforest trails, explore by boat along vine-draped waterways, and learn about the ecosystem of a tropical rainforest from knowledgeable local guides.
 Accommodations are at Reserva Amazonica, set in a 40-square-mile private ecological reserve adjacent to Peru's Tambopata National Reserve.
 4 days.
-From \$795.
+From \$850.
 AREQUIPA AND COLCA CANYON EXTENSION Take in the colonial splendor of Arequipa, set on the edge of the Andes and surrounded by spectacular mountains, including snow-capped El Misti, a 19,000-foot volcano that makes a striking backdrop for the city.
 Explore the city's harmonious and beautifully preserved colonial center of white stone architecture, recently listed as a UNESCO World Heritage Site, then head out into the countryside to enjoy the grandeur of massive Colca Canyon, one of the deepest in the world, flanked by glaciers and volcanoes.
 The canyon's walls preserve some of the finest Inca terracing in Peru and shelter traditional Indian villages.
 Here you may spot Andean condors circling up from the canyon depths.
-4 days.
-From \$1450.
+5 days.
+From \$1,895.

-Trip Cost, Payment & Insurance TRIP COST Prices are per person, valid through December 15, 2024 \$5,695 (6-8 members) \$6,095 (4-5 members) \$6,595 (3 members) Single supplement: \$7 Single supplement: \$795 Inca Trail Permit: \$110 Hotel upgrade options available in each location.
+TRIP COST Prices are per person, valid through December 15, 2025 \$5,795 (6-15 members) \$6,195 (4-5 members) \$6,595 (3 members) Single supplement: \$595 Inca Trail Permit: \$110 Note: We need a minimum of 3 trip members to run the trip.
+Hotel upgrade options available in each location.
 Call for details.
-Peak season rates are quoted separately: December 15, 2024-January 4, 2025 Prices are based on double occupancy and not guaranteed until services are confirmed.
+Peak season rates are quoted separately: December 13, 2025-January 5, 2026.
+Prices are based on double occupancy and not guaranteed until services are confirmed.
 Make it Your Trip!